HanadaLee/openresty/patches/README.md

 Allows the merge inheritance of grpc_set_header in receiving contexts.

+### custom sndbuf and rcvbuf for upstream connection

 Introduces two new directives to set sndbuf and rcvbuf for upstream connection.
+The original work is from [Tengine](https://github.com/alibaba/tengine).

 * **Syntax:** *proxy_sndbuf_size size;*